59th Street–Columbus Circle station: IND expansion

 New York City mayor John Francis Hylan's original plans for the Independent Subway System (IND), proposed in 1922, included building over 100 mi of new lines and taking over nearly 100 mi of existing lines.
 The lines were designed to compete with the existing underground, surface, and elevated lines operated by the IRT and Brooklyn–Manhattan Transit Corporation (BMT).
 On December 9, 1924, the New York City Board of Transportation (BOT) gave preliminary approval to the construction of a subway line along Eighth Avenue, running from 207th Street.
 The Eighth Avenue Line station was originally planned to be located at 57th Street, with entrances extending up to 61st Street.
 By 1927, the IND station had been relocated to be nearer the IRT station, forming a major transit hub under Columbus Circle.
+The BOT announced a list of stations on the new line in February 1928, with an express station at 58th Street.

 Though most of the Eighth Avenue Line was dug using a cheap cut-and-cover method, workers at 59th Street–Columbus Circle had to be careful to not disrupt the existing IRT line overhead.
 Workers blasted out a portion of the station site, but they had to halt the work when an IRT train passed by.
 The Columbus Monument was shored up during the work.
 The underpinning process was overseen by John H. Myers, the engineer who had been responsible for underpinning the monument during the construction of the IRT station.
 In October 1928, the BOT awarded a $444,000 contract to Charles Mead & Co. for the completion of the 50th Street, 59th Street, and 72nd Street stations on the Eighth Avenue Line.
-One developer predicted that the IND station's construction would spur development around Columbus Circle, similar to the development boom that had taken place around Times Square when the original IRT had been built.
+The finishes at the three stations were 20 percent completed by May 1930.
+By that August, the BOT reported that the Eighth Avenue Line was nearly completed and that the three stations from 50th to 72nd Street were 99.9 percent completed.
+The entire line was completed by September 1931, except for the installation of turnstiles.